Today's Forecast: Sunny, warm, and pleasant

-The forecast from FOX 17 Weather Ready Chief Meteorologist Kevin Craig: A few patches of fog are possible this morning, otherwise look for sunshine and highs in the mid 80s.
+The forecast from FOX 17 Weather Ready Chief Meteorologist Kevin Craig: Watch for some patchy fog again this morning.
 It's going to feel like a "mid-summer" re-run across West Michigan for the next several days, as a huge area of high pressure brings loads of sunshine and unseasonably warm air into the region.
 Our "average" highs for mid-September are in the mid-70s.
-While we expect an increase in high temperatures into the mid 80s, humidity (at this time) is expected to stay low and in check the next few days.
+While we expect an increase in high temperatures into the middle, humidity is expected to stay low and in check the next few days.
 Watch for our drought conditions to worsen in the week ahead.
-Our next rain chance isn't likely until this weekend.
+Our next rain chance isn't likely until this weekend, although it's only chances at this time.
 Make sure to stay up to date with the FOX 17 Weather Ready Team for your latest forecast updates.

 TODAY: Sunny, warm, and pleasant.
 Highs in the mid 80s.
 Winds east at 5 to 10 mph.